Speed Up Healing in Musculoskeletal Injuries with Platelet-Rich Plasma

-Platelet-Rich Plasma (PRP) is a new treatment that involves creating a solution of plasma, taken from the patient, that is highly concentrated in platelets.
-Platelets are most commonly known for their ability to help congeal the blood and stop bleeding, but they are also extremely high in protein, which helps the body heal and recover from injury faster.
+Platelet-Rich Plasma (PRP) is a new treatment that involves creating a solution of plasma taken from the patient that is highly concentrated in platelets.
+Platelets are most commonly known for their ability to help congeal the blood and stop bleeding, but they are also extremely high in protein which helps the body heal and recover from injury faster.
 It has been used for musculoskeletal injuries since the 1990s and is extremely popular with athletes due to its ability to help heal an injury very quickly.

-What to Expect During Platelet-Rich Plasma (PRP)
+What to Expect During the Procedure

-The benefits of PRP include speedier healing time that allows athletes to get back onto the field faster than ever before.
+The benefits of PRP include speedier healing time which allows athletes to get back onto the field faster than ever before.
 Unlike cortisone shots, PRP procedures actually heal the area properly, allowing for long-lasting effects.
 There is very little risk to a PRP procedure because your own blood is used to create the platelet-rich solution.